Code-the-Dream-School/python-essentials-v1/lessons/06Data Cleaning and Validation with Pandas.md

 ## **6.10 Feature Engineering**

 ### **Overview**
-Feature engineering involves creating new features from existing ones to enhance the dataset and provide more insights.
+Feature engineering involves creating new features from existing ones in raw data.
+This is typically used as a first step before the data is fed to machine learning algorithms.
+We will go over one way to extract features from data, *binning* into discrete categories, but [feature engineering is a large subfield of its own](https://www.ibm.com/think/topics/feature-engineering).

 ### **Key Techniques:**
 - **Binning**: Categorizing continuous data into discrete bins.
-- **Polynomial Features**: Generating interaction terms or polynomial features for regression models.
+- **Principal components analysis**: for extracting important features from high dimensional datasets.

 ### **Why Feature Engineering?**
 - New features can reveal hidden patterns and relationships.